In Space, No One...: Critical reviews

-Mary Kassel of ScreenRant wrote, "Alien: Earth has been a thrill ride, but it hasn't shocked me yet, and I'm hoping that after "In Space, No One…" the show will feel comfortable making me think as much as it makes me squirm."
+Mary Kassel of Screen Rant wrote, "Alien: Earth has been a thrill ride, but it hasn't shocked me yet, and I'm hoping that after "In Space, No One…" the show will feel comfortable making me think as much as it makes me squirm."
 Paul Dailly of TV Fanatic gave the episode a perfect 5 star out of 5 rating and wrote, "Rather than feeling like a peak, this hour proved that Alien: Earth is still climbing, layering its mythology with bold character work, suffocating horror, and emotionally devastating payoffs."